SuiteScript FAQ

 Should I use record-level or form-level scripts?

 There are different forms used for different users.
-They should be used when one needs to execute different scripts for different users.
+Use them when you need to run different scripts for different users.
 Record-level script is always used regardless of the user.
-Based on that, one can decide which type of script should be used.
+Based on that, you can decide which type of script should be used.

 See Record-Level and Form-Level Script Deployments for more details.